Back to Resources

 Part 4 — Business Expenses

 The largest section.
-Every deductible business expense has its own CRA line number.
+Each category of deductible operating expense has its own CRA line number (8521–9275).
 This is where you reduce your taxable income.
+Capital assets are not expensed here — they are claimed separately through the CCA schedule.

 Part 7 — Calculation of Business-Use-of-Home Expenses